 Develop a Goal for Each Newsletter

 This should be more specific than “drive traffic,” or “increase sales.”
-Perhaps you want your customers to take a survey, watch a product demo video, or download an ebook.
+Perhaps you want your customers to take a survey or a fun quiz, watch a product demo video, or download an ebook.
 If you’re planning a series of regularly posted newsletters, develop a series of progressive goals for each that guides customers through the sales funnel.

 Once you have a goal for the newsletter, it’s easy to write or curate previously published content that coaxes readers to complete the target action.
 Make sure that your call to action reinforces the newsletter’s goal.

 Choose a clean newsletter template with plenty of white space and stick with the same template for the entire campaign.
 In newsletter campaigns, less is more; white space lets readers easily scan for content they want to read and highlights your call to action.

 To avoid spam filters and improve customer engagement, choose an email address that corresponds with the sender’s name.
 For example, a newsletter campaign for a pet supplies company might use Pet Store Puppy Tips as the sender name with this email address: PuppyTips@PetStore.com.
 Avoid generic addresses like “noreply@,” and sales@.”

 Choose no more than five pieces of educational content for each newsletter.
 Each piece of content should include a call to action and a link to your main website.
 Links should be built as tracking URLs so you can monitor your click-through and landing page conversion rates.

 Include a clickable table of contents at the beginning of your newsletter and be sure to include links to all your social media accounts at the bottom.

 Images make content more engaging, but don’t use more than 8 or 10 in any single newsletter.
 This will prevent it from being blocked by a firewall or being tagged as spam.